-Funded by Penn State Pink Zone, our Lady Lion Basketball Cancer Resource Center provides a dedicated, quiet space for people affected by cancer and their loved ones.
+Funded by Pennsylvania Pink Zone, our Lady Lion Basketball Cancer Resource Center provides a dedicated, quiet space for people affected by cancer and their loved ones.

 Visitors and patients are invited to use the space as they wish, be it a quiet respite or a place to find trusted, credible health and wellness information.
 Located just off the main lobby of the Shaner Cancer Pavilion, volunteers are available to guide you to our lending materials and to help you access the services of the American Cancer Society.